Kai En Tai: Michinoku Pro Wrestling

-Kai En Tai had many high profile tag team matches before two of them changed their names; SATO became Dick Togo, Terry Boy became Men's Teioh while Shiryu's name remained unchanged.
+Heisei Kaientai had many high profile tag team matches before two of them changed their names; SATO became Dick Togo, Terry Boy became Men's Teioh while Shiryu's name remained unchanged.
 The stable's name was also changed to "Kaientai Deluxe", or Kaientai DX for short.
-They would later be joined by The Dream Chasers (Taka Michinoku and Shoichi Funaki) as new members.
+They would later be joined by Yume Kairudo/Dream Hunters (Taka Michinoku and Shoichi Funaki) as new members.
 Other members included Hanzo Nakajima, Yoshihiro Tajiri, Gran Hamada and Super Boy.

 Extreme Championship Wrestling

 In early 1997, Taka Michinoku, Dick Togo and Terry Boy had a short stint in Extreme Championship Wrestling as BWO Japan (also known as "BWO International") and feuded with the fellow Japanese team of The Great Sasuke, Gran Hamada and Gran Naniwa.
 The rivalry culminated at ECW's first ever Pay-Per-View event Barely Legal 1997 where the team of Sasuke, Hamada and Masato Yakushiji (filling in for an injured Gran Naniwa) came out victorious.
-Since then, Kai En Tai would permanently adopt the bWo colors of blue and white as their own.
+Since then, Kaientai would permanently adopt the bWo colors of blue and white as their own.